Accept Apple Pay

 2. Create an Apple Pay payment request

-After the payment token is received, create a Apple Pay payment request to the emerchantpay Genesis payment gateway.
+After the payment token is received, create an Apple Pay payment request to the emerchantpay payment gateway.
 Specify the encrypted payment token in payment_token and the payment type in payment_subtype.

 Accepted Apple Pay payment types: